salmito/simple-rbac/README.rst

     except PermissionDenied as exception:
         print "The access has been denied, you %s" % exception.kwargs['message']

-If you don’t want to raise the exception but only check the access is allowed or not, you could use the checking like a boolean value.
+If you dont want to raise the exception but only check the access is allowed or not, you could use the checking like a boolean value.

 ::